NaokoSuga/authorship_detection/README.md

 # Authorship Detection
-Detect the author, author gender, and literary period of a corpus using deep learning and machine learning techniques Data Source: http://www.gutenberg.org/
+Detect the author, author gender, and literary period of a corpus using deep learning and shallow learning techniques.
+Data Source: http://www.gutenberg.org/
 #### 14 American and British authors (7 male, 7 female), 2 books each, from 7 different literary periods
 <img src="project4_authorship_detection_df.png">